Akascape/Datamosher-Pro/Readme.md

 # Installation?
 - For the window version, just extract the downloaded zip file and run the "Datamosher Pro.exe" application.
-- For Python version, you need to install some stuff, check the [installation](https://github.com/Akascape/Datamosher-Pro/wiki/1.How-to-Install)
+- For Python version, you need to install some stuff, check the [installation](https://github.com/Akascape/Datamosher-Pro/wiki/1.How-to-Install) page.

 # Documentation
 - A detailed documentation can be found in the [Wiki](https://github.com/Akascape/Datamosher-Pro/wiki) page